4 Popular Handoff Communication Tools for Nurses

 Verify Understanding

-Use the Teach-Back Method.
-Ask the receiving nurse to repeat back key points to confirm comprehension.
+Use the Teach-Back Method — ask the receiving nurse to repeat back key points to confirm comprehension.
 Address any misunderstandings immediately.

 Document the Handoff

-Ensure that all pertinent details are documented in the patient’s medical record.
+Ensure all pertinent details are documented in the patient's medical record.
 If using digital tools, input the information promptly to keep data current.

 Follow Up